 Managers have to be able to determine the costs of the products or services they offer for sale.
 They also have to be able to determine the cost of a customer.
 Costs affect profit, and they're used to make decisions for both small and large businesses.

 Product or Manufacturing Costs

-Direct materials $50,000
+- Direct materials: $50,000

-Direct labor $40,000
+- Direct labor: $40,000

-Total product cost $170,000
+- Total product cost: $170,000

-Per-unit cost = $170,000/ 30,000 units = $5.67 per widget
+- Per-unit cost: $170,000 total cost / 30,000 units = $5.67 per unit

 Prime Costs and Conversion Costs